shaunxcode/jsedn/README.md

 jsedn
 =====

 A javascript implementation of [edn](https://github.com/edn-format/edn).
 To see it in action checkout the [edn playground](https://shaunxcode.github.com/jsedn).
+If you open your browser console you will have access to a global jsedn object with which you can try things beside JSON encoding.
+I reccomend `jsedn.unify("[?x was always better than ?y]", {x: "sonic", y: "mario"}).jsEncode()`.

 ## Getting Started